ZebMcKayhan/WireguardManager/README.md

 It is really important that we somehow differentiate our wg21 IP range from the rest. /64 (left most 4x4 values) is asigned by WAN, and for /120 the right most 2 values are varied for our devices on wg21. so to print out the entire ip (without the ::) gives:
 2600:aaaa:bbbb:cccc:0000:0000:0000:0**1**xx

-so just by placing the **1** in the /64 area but outside /120 area we would avoid conflict with br0 and hopefully other more or less statically assigned addresses.
+so just by placing the **1** outside the /64 area but inside /120 area we would avoid conflict with br0 and hopefully other more or less statically assigned addresses.

 From this we could create a server peer that gives IPv6 connectivity (only):
 ```sh